Violent far-right group drives agenda on Kiev streets

 By their violent tactics, they have hijacked the protest movement, known as Euromaidan - literally Eurosquare - and added a combustible element that both the authorities and the opposition are struggling to contend with.

-Opposition leaders disown the violence, recognising that it gives the authorities the perfect excuse for a crackdown that might snuff out the protest movement.
+Opposition leaders disown the violence, recognizing that it gives the authorities the perfect excuse for a crackdown that might snuff out the protest movement.

-But Right Sector has also re-energised the movement and raised the heat on Yanukovich, serving a warning of what lies ahead if he won't compromise.
+But Right Sector has also re-energized the movement and raised the heat on Yanukovich, serving a warning of what lies ahead if he won't compromise.

 When the opposition emerged empty-handed from talks with Yanukovich late on Thursday, it was masked Right Sector members who began immediately overseeing the building of new barricades.